 Hello!
 Today’s post is all about Aruba.
 I visited Aruba in April 2015 with my family and have been dying to go back ever since.
 This vacation has been on my mind a lot lately, so here I am… writing about it.
-I hope you get some good ideas for 5 days in Aruba!
+I hope you get some good ideas for your time in Aruba!
 This Caribbean island should be on everyone’s bucket list.

-We visited in April which was the perfect time of year in my opinion, although Aruba is great year around.
+We visited in April – which was the perfect time of year in my opinion, although Aruba is great year-round.
 I recommend staying on the island for 5-7 days.
-We stayed for 5 days in Aruba and although we did everything we wanted to, it would’ve been nice to have an extra day to relax!

 Aruba is famous for its weather.
 The island is known as the “windy island” because it has the perfect island breeze and 82° weather every day.
 A vacation in Aruba is best enjoyed by lounging by the pool and swimming at the beach, but here are the activities and excursions I recommend: